-His choice of words and diffident approach made the inference too obvious for Muslim Americans: they will remain precarier issue that has dominated the political scene and is likely to figure in the dialogue.
+His choice of words and diffident approach made the inference too obvious for Muslim Americans: they will remain precari- papers continue to be mere er issue that has dominated the political scene and is likely to figure in the dialogue.
 As time passes, the focus might shift from Iran and North Korea with a plea to other countries to abdicate their nuclear power status.

 How does the Pakistani-American community respond to the present situation?
 For an answer, let's start on an optimistic note.
 The formation of the Pakistan Congressional Caucus is a timely initiative, thanks to the enterprise of some embassy officials and prominent community activists.
-But a lot more needs to done.
+But a lot more needs to be done.
 Is the Pakistani-American community fully seized of this responsibility?
-It is the nature of the task, truly challenging, that warrants a reiteration of some earlier observations.
+It is the nature of the task, truly challenging, that warrants a reiterathe Muslim identity.

-First, the complexion of the Pakistani community in the United States.
-There are those who make it to the new world in search of a better life - those
+First, the complexion of the hope you don't think that.
+I Pakistani community in the mean, I - because I think who- United States.
+There are those ever is the president must guard who make it to the new world in

-Are the more affluent among Pakistani-Americans conscious of the obligation thrust upon the community in the post-9/11 period?
+Are the more affluent among Pakistani-Americans scious of the obligation thrust upon the community in the post-9/11 period?
 The Muslims took, and continue to take, a terrible bashing at the hands of the media because their own press is too fragile to respond.
 Has anyone done anything to support the fledgling Pakistani and Muslim media in the US?
-Barring exceptions, our papers continue to be mere the Muslim identity.
+Barring exceptions, our

-English did not suffer in that great seat of culture and learning, where the quintessence of both testifies to the richness of the past and a commitment to the future.
+English did not suffer in that great seat of culture and learning, where the quintessence of both testifies to the richness of the past and a commitment to the future

 And if individual vision is to be cited, the name of Dr. I H. Usmani spontaneously comes to mind.
 As early as the 1960s he drew the blueprints of a nuclear power programme for Pakistan.
-Thanks to his foresight and the establishment of centres of excellence like the Pakistan Institute of Nuclear Science and Technology (Pinstech) described as 'best of both the worlds' by TIME magazine Pakistan succeeded in joining the exclusive nuclear club, and, more recently, in warding off Indian military adventurism.
+Thanks to his foresight and the establishment of centres of excellence like the Pakistan Institute of Nuclear Science and Technology (Pinstech) described as 'best of both the worlds' by TIME magazine -Pakistan succeeded in joining the exclusive nuclear club, and, more recently, in warding off Indian military adventurism.

-Another visionary who deserves to be mentioned is Professor Abdus Salam who not only won the coveted Nobel
+Another visionary deserves to be mentioned is Professor Abdus Salam who not

-Prize but, more important, up the International Centre of Theoretical Physics in Trieste, Italy, to act as a one-man multinational corporation busily transferring intellectual technology to the less developed countries of the world.
+Prize but, more important. up the UN International Centre of Theoretical Physics in Trieste, Italy, to act as a one-man multinational corporation busily transferring intellectual technology to the less developed countries of the world.
 "Salam's strength is that he believes that miracles are possible provided one goes out and helps them on their way," Nigel Calder said of the eminent Pakistani in 1967.
 It is a pity we don't have someone quite like him in the community of Pakistani Americans though there are many who are many times richer than him.
-The inference is obvious: richness of imagination and vision impacts the social scene rather than the opulence of money.

-ously perched as the Act is likely to remain in force whoever wins the forthcoming election.
+The inference is obvious: richness of imagination and vision impacts the social scene rather than the opu ously perched as the Act is likely to remain in force whoever wins the forthcoming election.
 For the present, their political clout hardly matters.
 Meanwhile, the American

-Muslim Task force on Civil Rights and Elections - Political Action Committee (AMT-PAC), in a statement issued on October 21, called on "Muslims nationwide to cast a protest vote for

-Sen. John Kerry."
+Muslim Task force on Civil who work in dingy factories or Rights and Elections - Political Action Committee (AMT-PAC). in a statement issued on October 21. called on "Muslims nationwide to cast a protest vote for Sen. John Kerry."